PEF Grants and Other Services

 Suncoast Credit Union Grant

 Suncoast Credit Union grants are available to Polk County Public and Charter Schools.
 Suncoast Credit Union is proud to invest in education in Polk County.
-This grant will award one $5,000 grant for ANY need at the selected school.
-Limit one application per school.
+In 2019-2020 The Suncoast grant awarded two $5,000 grants.

 NR March Environmental Research Grant